tjoye20/KeepFriends/README.md

 The toughest part about keeping in touch with your friends, is sending out that first text, or making that first phone call.
 So, I decided to automate that process by creating a small program to do that for me.

-I added a cron job to specify when I want that text to be sent out.*

 ### Quickstart
 After cloning the repository onto your local machine, run ```` bundle install ```` to install the gems used to build the program.
 Make sure your Ruby version is 2.2.5